eclipse-ee4j/cargotracker/VS Code/readme.md

 ![sucess](<images/sucess 1.png>)

 There is a tracking interface to track the current status of cargo and a booking interface to book and route cargo.
 You should explore both interfaces before diving into the code.
-You should also check out the REST(https://github.com/eclipse-ee4j/cargotracker/blob/master/src/main/java/org/eclipse/cargotracker/interfaces/handling/rest/HandlingReportService.java) and file processing(https://github.com/eclipse-ee4j/cargotracker/blob/master/src/main/java/org/eclipse/cargotracker/interfaces/handling/file/UploadDirectoryScanner.java) interfaces to register handling events as well as the mobile web interface.
-You can test against the REST interfaces using our soapUI tests(https://github.com/eclipse-ee4j/cargotracker/tree/master/src/test/soapui).
+You should also check out the [REST](https://github.com/eclipse-ee4j/cargotracker/blob/master/src/main/java/org/eclipse/cargotracker/interfaces/handling/rest/HandlingReportService.java) and [file processing](https://github.com/eclipse-ee4j/cargotracker/blob/master/src/main/java/org/eclipse/cargotracker/interfaces/handling/file/UploadDirectoryScanner.java) interfaces to register handling events as well as the mobile web interface.
+You can test against the REST interfaces using our [soapUI tests](https://github.com/eclipse-ee4j/cargotracker/tree/master/src/test/soapui).

 ![tracking](images/tracking.png)